digitalrebar/provision/doc/faq-troubleshooting.rst

 Digital Rebar Provision writes content in the Docker Container to the ``/provision/drp-data`` directory by default.
 Most DRP Endpoint provisioning systems will want to have persistent data across the container runtimes.
-For this you need to add a Docker Volume.
-The below example shows you how to use the locak Docker host as the backing store for the volume.
+For this, you need to add a Docker Volume.
+The below example shows you how to use the local Docker host as the backing store for the volume.
 You can also use any of the container based networked storage solutions to back your volume in.